alepoptosis/covid_model/README.md

 - Created github repo
 - Changed global variable probabilities from decimals to integers for ease of understanding
 - Separated recurring processed into dedicated procedures

+### 3/6

+- Added a minimum value for duration of recovery equal to mean - stdev, unless that value is below 0, in which case the minimum is 1 day